 Absolutely.
-Exposure to air pollutants can be nearly 100 times greater indoors than outdoors.
-The American Lung Association found that the majority of people spend 90% of their time in a building, making it essential for homeowners to be aware of indoor air quality (IAQ) in San Antonio.
+Exposure to air pollutants can be as much as 100 times worse indoors than outdoors.
+The American Lung Association found that many people spend 90% of their time in a building, making it essential for homeowners to be aware of indoor air quality (IAQ) in San Antonio.

-Many common household things lead to bad indoor air quality, such as:
+Many common household things lead to inferior indoor air quality, such as:

 - Personal care cosmetics

-The snug construction of new houses also contributes majorly to poor IAQ.
-Things like weather stripping and storm doors are installed to lower utility expenses.
-However, they also stop adequate ventilation by keeping indoor air in and outside air out.
-The result can be a buildup of vapors in your residence.
+The snug construction of modern houses also contributes majorly to poor IAQ.
+Things like weather stripping and storm doors are installed to decrease heating and cooling bills.
+However, they also block adequate ventilation by keeping indoor air in and exterior air out.
+The result can be an accumulation of fumes in your house.

 Inferior IAQ can be a direct or indirect cause of several health problems.
-Medical professionals have found that nearly half of all illnesses are tied or aggravated by indoor air pollution.
+Medical professionals have determined that up to half of all illnesses are tied or aggravated by indoor air pollution.

-Vapors within your home can lead to flu-like symptoms including headaches, nausea and respiratory inflammation.
+Vapors within your home can lead to flu-like symptoms including headaches, nausea and respiratory sensitivity.
 It can also worsen allergies and asthma.

-Proper ventilation also plays an important role in enhancing indoor air quality, as it reduces the amount of indoor pollutants.
+Proper ventilation also plays an important role in enhancing indoor air quality, because it reduces the amount of indoor pollutants.